CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 > 4. Export the `Logo` component from `Logo.js` (hint: look at the `Greeting` example above)
 > 5. Delete the old `Logo` component from `App.js`
 > 6. Import the `Logo` component into `App.js` (hint: look at the `HelloMentor` example above)
-> 7. Repeat this process with the `BestPokemon` component.
-What do you think the file should be called?
+> 7. Repeat this process with the `BestPokemon` and `TodaysDates` components.
+What do you think the files should be called?

 ## Making an Argument for Props